LucasNolasco/WaypointsGenerator/README.md

 * `transfer_waypoints`: This node loads waypoints from a csv file and send them to a server over a http request.

-## Waypoint Storage - CSV File Format
+## Waypoints' Storage - CSV File Format

 The csv file must have one waypoint for each row and each of these rows must have the following format: